-Textbooks, Software, and the MacBook Pro are consumable items and, as such, are non-refundable.
+Textbooks, and software are consumable items and, as such, are non-refundable.
 Once these items have been accepted by the student and taken from the school premises, they are recognized as consumed and they may not be returned for refund.
 Students will receive a refund on any materials not accepted.
 Software and materials will be charged at RETAIL price at the time of enrollment.